 A Federal law, the Uniformed Services Employment and Reemployment Rights Act (USERRA) provides employment protection for any person whose absence from their job is caused by recall to active duty in the military.

 To be entitled to reemployment and other employment benefits under the following conditions:

-- the person (or an appropriate officer of the uniformed service in which such service is performed) has given advance written or verbal notice of such service to such person's employer;
+- the person must have given their employer advance written or verbal notice of recall to active service to their employer;

-- the cumulative length of the absence and of all previous absences from a position of employment with that employer by reason of service in the uniformed services does not exceed five years; and
+- the cumulative length of the absence and of all previous absences with that employer due to military service does not exceed five years (there are some exceptions to this); and

 - the person reports to, or submits an application for reemployment to, such employer.

 No notice is required if a person cannot give notice due to military necessity.